cmcb-warwick/ShapeSpaceExplorer/docs/cell_segmentation.markdown

 # Cell Segmentation

-Cell Segmentation starts with the microscopy data in your Movie folder saved in Deltavision “.dv” file format.
+Cell Segmentation starts with the microscopy data in your Movie folder.
+ShapeSpaceExplorer uses [Bioformats](https://www.openmicroscopy.org/bio-formats/downloads/) to read in the data.
+Check the [list of supported formats](https://docs.openmicroscopy.org/bio-formats/6.10.1/supported-formats.html) to see if your data are supported.

-To run cell segmentation, go to ShapeSpaceExplorer > 1-ImageSegmentationFull, open the file “Run_CellSegmentation.m” and click on “Run” which should show the interface below: \
+To run cell segmentation, run <code>ShapeSpaceExplorer > 1-ImageSegmentationFull > Run_CellSegmentation.m</code> which should show the interface below: \
 <img align="center" width=500px src="./img/select_data_folder.png">

-Select your Movie folder containing your microscopy data, which should show all files in a selectable list (see below). \
+Select your Movie folder containing your microscopy data, which should show all files in a selectable list. \
 <img align="center" width=500px src="./img/select_data_files.png">

 Select all movies that should be analysed.
-Note that at least one file must be selected to continue which should lead to the next interface (see next page).
-Note, the loading of the interface is slow, because it calculates the number of frames of your shortest movie from all movies files.
+Note that at least one file must be selected to continue.
+The loading of the next interface can be slow, because it calculates the number of frames of your shortest movie from all movies files.

-The interface offers two choices: first to analyse all movies from start to end (default choice) and second to select a substack of your frames, which might be helpful if your data went out of focus.
-Should you select a substack from frame A to frame B, this selection is automatically applied to all movies in your analysis. \
+The interface offers two choices:
+- Analyse all movies from start to end (default choice)
+- Select a substack of your frames, which might be helpful if your data went out of focus.
+If you select a substack from frame A to frame B, this selection will automatically be applied to all movies in your analysis.

 <img align="center" width=500px src="./img/substack_choice.png">

-The final interface asks you for the Analysis folder to save the output of the cell segmentation (see below).
-Clicking on Start Pre-processing starts automatic cell segmentation.
-This is a time intensive task and can take several hours to a few days depending on your data size.
-Segmentation parameters ideally be optimised on a typical movie before running a large dataset (see [Troubleshooting](#troubleshooting) for more information). \
+The final interface asks you for the Analysis folder to save the output of the cell segmentation.
+Clicking on <code>Start Pre-processing</code> begins the automatic cell segmentation.
+This is a time intensive task and can take hours to days depending on your data size and available computing power.
+The segmentation parameters should optimised on a typical movie before running a large dataset.
+See [Troubleshooting](#troubleshooting) for more information. \
 <img align="center" width=500px src="./img/select_analysis_folder.png">

 Two progress bars indicate the movie and frame that are currently processed.
-At the end, the commando line prints a note when the program finishes successfully (see example below). \
+At the end, the command line prints a note when the program finishes successfully. \
 <img align="center" width=500px src="./img/progress_bar1.png"> \
 <img align="center" width=500px src="./img/progress_bar2.png"> \
 <img align="center" width=500px src="./img/segmentation_finished.png">

 After cell segmentation, the Analysis folder should have the following new files:
-- ImageStackXXX.mat for each selected movie
+- ImageStackXXX.mat for each analysed movie
-- ImageStackXXXCurveData.mat for each selected movie
+- ImageStackXXXCurveData.mat for each analysed movie
 - FileMapping.csv: contains the mapping between the new movie names and the original movie names from the Movie folder.
 Excel can import CSV files.

 ## Troubleshooting

-The cell segmentation in ShapeSpaceExplorer uses an implementation of the Mean Shift Algorithm with the EDISON wrapper (Edge Detection and Image SegmentatiON), The reference and details of the algorithm can be found in: D. Comanicu, P. Meer: "Mean shift: A robust approach toward feature space analysis."
-IEEE Trans.
-Pattern Anal.
-Machine Intell., 24, 603-619, May 2002.
+The cell segmentation in ShapeSpaceExplorer uses an EDISON (Edge Detection and Image SegmentatiON) implementation of the Mean Shift Algorithm within a MATLAB wrapper.
+Please see the [About](about.markdown) page for links to original code and references.

-NOTE: Should the segmentation produce strange outputs, then there are two parameters to adjust the algorithm:  Spatial Bandwidth and Range Bandwidth.
+If the segmentation produces strange outputs, then there are two parameters to adjust the algorithm: Spatial Bandwidth and Range Bandwidth.
 These parameters are ideally optimised on a typical example image before attempting segmentation of a large dataset.

 Generally speaking, the range bandwidth influences how much noise the cell segmentation picks up.
 Should there be too many smalls blobs recognized as cells, this parameter should be increased.

 The spatial bandwidth, influences on how large the  radius of a detected shape can be as smallest possible radius.
 Depending on your imaging conditions and average size of your cell, the interface permits to fine tune the cell segmentation step.
-Though, the proposed default values worked for a white range of cases.
+Though, the proposed default values worked for a widee range of cases.

-An excellent detailed explanation on how the parameter influence cell segmentation can be found on [Wikipedia](http://en.wikipedia.org/wiki/Mean_shift)
+An excellent detailed explanation on how the parameters influence cell segmentation can be found on [Wikipedia](http://en.wikipedia.org/wiki/Mean_shift)

 ## Manual Correction of Cell Segmentation

-To inspect the cell segmentation results, run the file 1-ImageSegmentationFull > Inspect_Shapes.m in the ShapeSpaceExplorer folder producing the interface below: \
+To inspect the cell segmentation results, run the file <code>1-ImageSegmentationFull > Inspect\_Shapes.m </code> in the ShapeSpaceExplorer folder, which will open the Inspect_Shapes interface \
 <img align="center" width=500px src="./img/open_manual_inspect.png">

-Click on the folder icon in the toolbar and select one of the files with the name format ImageStackXXX.mat, for example ImageStack001.mat.
+Click on the folder icon in the toolbar and select one of the files with the name format <code>ImageStackXXX.mat</code>, for example <code>ImageStack001.mat</code>.
 The program highlights the contours of the detected cells.
 The toolbar offers zoom in, zoom out and pan operations.
 The 8th icon from the left is the legend icons and permits you to see the id assigned to detected shapes.
 <img align="center" width=500px src="./img/contour_highlights.png">

 There are a variety of operations that permit to correct the automatic cell segmentation manually.
 Each of the operations is explained in the following sections.